Australian Women's Ice Hockey League: Future expansion

 Future expansion has been mooted, including into New Zealand, which, since 2014, runs a four team national league of its own, NZWIHL, but there are no active bids to join the league.
-Melbourne Chargers Ice Hockey Club, who compete in the Women’s Tier 2 Show Case Series, have publicly said their goal is to move up divisions to the AWIHL.
+Melbourne Chargers Ice Hockey Club, who compete in the Women's Tier 2 Show Case Series, have publicly said their goal is to move up divisions to the AWIHL.
 The club is working towards that goal and have signed a partnership with AIHL team Melbourne Mustangs, to help them on their way to achieving this goal.
 In the 2019–20 Annual Report, IHA, stated its intentions to seek an increase in the number of teams participating in AWIHL to six teams.

+Melbourne Ducks

+The Melbourne Ducks women's program was established in early 2023 and formally submitted an application to join the AWIHL on 7 March 2023.
+Six exhibition games against AWIHL opposition was organised over the 2023-24 AWIHL season.
+The Ducks will play another six exhibition games during the 2024-25 AWIHL season with the intention of securing a license to join the league proper in 2025–26.

 Team history

 Adelaide Rush

 Adelaide was one of the four founding teams of the AWIHL in 2007 and also competed in the showcase series in 2006.
 Originally established as the Adelaide Assassins, the South Australian outfit began life as the dominant force in women's hockey in Australia, winning the first five straight AWIHL championship titles.
-In 2011-12, the team merged and became part of the Adelaide Adrenaline organisation.
-Between 2011-12 and 2015-16 the Adrenaline ran both the women's and men's programs in the AWIHL and AIHL.
-Ahead of the 2016-17 season, the AWIHL team parted ways with the Adrenaline and the new organisation was established to run the AWIHL licence in Adelaide, the Adelaide Rush.
+In 2011–12, the team merged and became part of the Adelaide Adrenaline organisation.
+Between 2011–12 and 2015–16 the Adrenaline ran both the women's and men's programs in the AWIHL and AIHL.
+Ahead of the 2016–17 season, the AWIHL team parted ways with the Adrenaline and the new organisation was established to run the AWIHL licence in Adelaide, the Adelaide Rush.

 Brisbane Lightning

 Brisbane was the first team to join the AWIHL in 2006.
 They participated in the showcase series in 2006 and was one of the four founding teams in the AWIHL in 2007.
-Setup as a not-for-profit incorporated sporting organisation, the Brisbane, Queensland based club was known as the Brisbane Goannas from establishment until 2022.
-The team has run a successful junior to senior development program known as the Gecko’s to Goannas Program.
-On 3 October 2022, the Goannas announced they had partnered with the Brisbane Lightning organisation, who had their men’s program accepted into the AIHL for 2023, and officially changed their name to match, becoming the Brisbane Lightning.
+Setup as a not-for-profit incorporated sporting organisation, the Brisbane, Queensland-based club was known as the Brisbane Goannas from establishment until 2022.
+The team has run a successful junior to senior development program known as the Gecko's to Goannas Program.
+On 3 October 2022, the Goannas announced they had partnered with the Brisbane Lightning organisation, who had their men's program accepted into the AIHL for 2023, and officially changed their name to match, becoming the Brisbane Lightning.